 A meditator for several years, I include mindfulness-based stress reduction techniques modeled after the program developed by Jon Kabat-Zinn and Saki Santorelli at the University of Massachusetts School of Medicine into all treatments where the addition of this complementary treatment strategy can be expected to hasten healing as well as to restore vitality, meaning, and purpose to my patient's lives.

-Patients likely to benefit from further mindfulness practice often attend the mindfulness group that I facilitate on the first, third, and fifth Wednesday of each month at the Ethical Culture Society of Bergen County.
+Patients likely to benefit from further mindfulness practice often attend the mindfulness group that I facilitate at my home office on the second and fourth Friday of each month at noon.
+Entitled, "Mindfulness at Midday" this group utilizes meditation, mindful movement, and discussion of life challenges that attendees are dealing with to strengthen coping and enhance wellness.

 Please explore the Mindfulness section of my Curriculum Vitae on the About Me page for updated information about my Mindfulness education and practice.